Hungary anti-LGBT+ law dispute overshadows EU summit | DW | 23.06.2021

 The European Commission and Hungary are at loggerheads over the discrimination of the LGBT+ community.
-The colors of the Pride rainbow may light up a drab summit.
-Bernd Riegert reports from Brussels.
+The colors of the Pride rainbow were on conspicuous display in Brussels.
+Bernd Riegert reports.

 Tensions between Hungary and the European Commission over the country's controversial anti-LGBT+ law intensified ahead of Thursday's EU summit.
 Commission President Ursula von der Leyen said "the Hungarian bill is a shame."
 Hungarian Prime Minister Viktor Orban immediately refuted the criticism.